-We currently have two coached training sessions available for our members to book online now!
+We currently have coached training sessions available for our members to book online now!

-We are able to offer 24 places each Thursday, as two coached sessions of 12 – led by two of our club coaches, Grant Chapman and Vince Long.
-Both have extensive knowledge and experience to share with our club members.
-Please feel free to ask them any questions that you may have about your running technique or form, or even about the coached sessions themselves.
+We are able to offer 40 places each Thursday, led by Vince Long.
+Vince has extensive knowledge and experience to share with our club members.
+Please feel free to ask any questions that you may have about your running technique or form, or even about the coached sessions themselves.

 HOW WILL IT WORK?

-As mentioned, we are offering 12 places each Wednesday and 24 places every Thursday.
+As mentioned, we are offering 40 places each and every Thursday.
 To book your spot, you will be required to book your place using the link below:

 If you’re booking on a computer, scroll down to the interactive calendar and choose a date to join one of our sessions.